-The CYCLE Kids program breaks the cycles of inactivity, poor nutrition habits, social isolation, and low self-esteem by giving children life skills that build self-confidence, improve academic outcomes, and improve cardio and core fitness.
+CYCLE Kids helps teachers and families break the cycles of inactivity, poor nutrition habits, social isolation, and low self-esteem with a program that gives children life skills that help them achieve academic success, build self-confidence, and develop physical fitness.

 When a private grant enabled CYCLE Kids to give the city of Somerville, MA seven programs, Mayor Joseph Curtatone became enthusiastically involved with the program implementation.
 The close ties to much of what he has done for his community makes CYCLE Kids a perfect match for his city.